shikijs/textmate-grammars-themes/README.md

 ### Add a new grammar

+> [!NOTE]
+> For new grammars to be accepted, we typically require the language to be popular and have a significant number of users.
+Usually we see [GitHub's linguist](https://github.com/github-linguist/linguist) repo as a marker for this.
+If you language is not in linguist, we would recommend adding it there first.
+>
+> Meanwhile, to use a grammar with Shiki, you can always [provide a custom grammar](https://shiki.style/guide/load-lang) locally.

 1. Fork this repository.
 2. Install dependencies with `pnpm install`.
 3. Add grammar source and metadata to [`sources-grammars.ts`](./sources-grammars.ts).